JoelNiklaus/LEXTREME/README.md

-# LEXTREME: A Multlingual Benchmark Dataset for Legal Language Understanding
+# LEXTREME: A Multi-Lingual Benchmark Dataset for Legal Language Understanding

 ## Setup

 It works best with python 3.9 and torch==1.10.0+cu113.
-Otherwise we experienced problems with fp16 training and evaluation.
+Otherwise, we experienced problems with fp16 training and evaluation.

 ```bash
 # install torch like this to avoid fp16 problems